 Finally, if financial issues like debt are a problem, don’t hesitate to make a plan or begin working with a credit counselor or financial counselor.
 Enjoy your new marriage and each other!

 If you’re considering marriage but want to make sure you are as prepared as you can be, especially when it comes to tricky topics like finances, one great idea is premarital preparation classes.
 Not only are these classes fun, useful, and empowering, in the state of Florida, they may entitle you to a discount on your marriage license!
-The SMART Couples project is offering Before You Tie the Knot, a FREE, research-backed premarital preparation class taught by trained instructors, in Florida counties across the state.
+The SMART Couples project is offering Before You Tie the Knot, a free marriage preparation course, and ELEVATE, a free, research-backed relationship enhancement class for couples, in 5 Florida counties.
+All our programs are taught by trained professionals and are welcoming to all.
 Sign up today!

 By Carol Church, lead writer, SMART Couples, Department of Family, Youth and Community Sciences, University of Florida